Continue Your Charitable Giving Legacy

 Please note: If you want an organization to receive the assets in your account upon your death, you should not name a joint donor-advisor or successor.

-If no joint donor-advisor, successor, or beneficiary organization is named, account assets are transferred to The T. Rowe Price Program for Charitable Giving General Giving Fund upon your death.
+If no joint donor-advisor, successor, or beneficiary organization is named, account assets may be transferred to The T. Rowe Price Program for Charitable Giving General Giving Fund upon your death.
 The Program's General Giving Fund is used to make grants according to the Program's guidelines.
-It may also be used to cover administrative and overhead costs of the Program as a whole.
 Grants using assets from the General Giving Fund are determined by the Program's Board of Directors.